• Home

 Microsoft OneNote is the best free note-taking app and in serious contention to be the best note-taking app overall.
 Unless you know you want a specific set of features that it doesn't offer, it's the first app that most people should try.

 OneNote is incredibly freeform when it comes to taking notes, which allows it to adapt to whatever your specific needs are.
-Each Notebook is modeled off a ringbinder, so it's divided into sections with subsections called pages.
+Each notebook is modeled off a ringbinder, so it's divided into sections with subsections called pages.
 And each page is basically a canvas where you can add any kind of note you like, anywhere you want.
 You can throw in some images, click anywhere to add text notes, and if your computer supports a stylus, scribble a mustache on everyone in the photo.
 (Otherwise you can draw one on with your trackpad, but it'll be less stylish.)
 It feels like a solution purpose-built for students and anyone else who has to take long, discursive notes about something or doodle a few diagrams, rather than people looking for a digital notebook to collect short snippets and random ideas.

 I'd struggle to call any of Microsoft's apps intuitive, but OneNote is familiar.
 If you've used any version of Word, Excel, or PowerPoint in the last decade, you'll be right at home.
 It's certainly better for sitting down and taking notes during a class or meeting than scrawling reminders at a grocery store, but it can do both.

 In terms of pricing, although OneNote is free, it uses your OneDrive storage.
 You get 5GB included, which is more than enough for most people.
 But if you use OneDrive to store your photos, or save a lot of image and audio notes, you might hit against that limit.
 If you do, you can increase it to 100GB for $1.99/month.
 (You can also sign up for Microsoft 365 from $6.99/month and get the full Office suite of apps and more storage, but which plan is right for you can get complicated.)
+Similarly, Copilot starts at $20/month.

 With OneNote's Zapier integration, you can automate OneNote to eliminate the hassle of moving information between apps.
 For example, Zapier can automatically create new notes in OneNote whenever you have a new task, note, or calendar event in another app.
 Learn more about how to automate OneNote, or get started with one of these pre-made workflows.

-• Trello logo
+• Google Calendar logo

 • OneNote logo

-Trello + OneNote
+Google Calendar + OneNote

-OneNote price: Free for up to 5GB of notes; $1.99/month for 100GB.
+OneNote price: Free for up to 5GB of notes; $1.99/month for 100GB; AI features with Copilot from $20/month.

 Take a look at how OneNote compares to Evernote in our Evernote vs. OneNote showdown.